ArgonDesign/alogic/doc/types.md

 # Data types and simple variables

-### About typing
+Alogic makes a distinction between packed types and unpacked (or non-packed) types.
+Packed types are those that are used to specify the bit level representation of variables.
+Every packed type maps to a one dimensional sequence of bits in a well defines way.
+The number of bits in the binary representation of a packed type is called the **width** of the type, and can be retrieved using the `@bits` built-in function.

-Similarly to Verilog, Alogic is a weakly typed language.
-Data types are used to specify the binary representations of variables, but are otherwise loosely checked.
-A value of any data type can be assigned to a variable of any other, type, though semantically the assignment might still be invalid.
+Similarly to Verilog, Alogic is a weakly typed language in that any variable of a packed type can be assigned to any variable of another packed type, as long as the width of the 2 types are the same.

-### Simple variables
+### Declarations of simple variable of packed types

-Simple variables are declared in the C style, with a word denoting the type of the variable followed by the name of the variable.
+Simple variables are declared in the usual style, using a type specifier denoting the type of the variable followed by the name of the variable:

 ```
   foo_t bar; // A variable called 'bar' with type 'foo_t'
 ```

-### Integer types
+### Supported packed types

-Alogic supports 2 kinds of integer literals:
- - *Sized integers* are represented in a finite, defined number of bits
- - *Unsized integers* are infinite precision

-Both kind of integers are further divided into signed and unsigned types, yielding a total of 4 possible integer types:
- - Unsized unsigned
- - Unsized signed
- - Sized unsigned
- - Sized signed
+#### Sized integer types

-The fundamental data types are signed or unsigned integers introduced with the `int` or `uint` keywords, with the number of bits used to represent them specified in parentheses.
+The fundamental data type in Alogic are signed or unsigned integers introduced with the `int` or `uint` keywords, with the number of bits used to represent them specified in parentheses.
 The representation can depend on parameters or
 constants:

 ```